elisa2995/newWebsite/content/authors/admin/_index.md

 I am always more than happy to discuss our work, if you have any feedback please do not hesitate to contact me at elisa.chiapponi@amadeus.com :)

-When I am not actively working on my research projects, I am passionate about cooking, volunteering ([Global Shapers Nice](https://www.globalshapers.org/hubs/nice-hub/), [Helping Hands](https://www.helpinghands-sophia.org/)), hiking, indoor and outdoor climbing.
+Outside of work, I am passionate about cooking, volunteering ([Global Shapers Nice](https://www.globalshapers.org/hubs/nice-hub/), [Helping Hands](https://www.helpinghands-sophia.org/)), hiking, indoor and outdoor climbing.
 I also love traveling, listening to true-crime podcasts and dancing [Balfolk](https://www.instagram.com/folkazur/).

 {style="text-align: justify;"}